 Third, you need to seek the help of an attorney right away.
 An attorney can step in and help organize your case and can help you avoid some of the common mistakes and pitfalls that people fall into on their own.
-Fourth, it’s important that when selecting an attorney, you choose one who is a trial attorney.
-A trial attorney is someone who is willing to take your case to a jury verdict.
-The insurance companies know who the trial attorneys are and they treat cases run by trial attorneys differently than cases that are run by an attorney that is unwilling to take a case to a jury verdict.
+Fourth, it’s important to select a trial attorney for the various reasons listed above.

 Determining the value of a boating accident case can be difficult early on.
-The medical bills need to be looked at, the medical treatment needs to be looked at, and the amount of additional medical bills that will be incurred need to be looked at.
-Any time missed from work needs to be looked at.
+There are various factors that need to be looked at in a boating accident case: medical bills, medical treatment, additional medical bills that may be incurred, and any time missed from work.
 You also need to consider things that might prevent you from doing the things you really like, and what limitations you will have in the future.
 All of those are components that calculate the damage for a boating accident.

 If you have been injured in a boating accident or a personal watercraft accident in the state of Utah, you should know that the responsible parties can be the boat owner, the boat driver, or the insurance policies that are carried by those individuals.
 A lot of times, people have questions about who is responsible when you’re out on the lake.